Young Bombs: History

 In 2018, the duo played at the Life Is Beautiful Music & Art Festival.
 They also released remixes for The Chainsmokers ("This Feeling" featuring Kelsea Ballerini), Bazzi ("Mine"), and Weezer ("Say It Ain't So").

 After years of making successful remixes, Young Bombs wanted a change.
 They explained, "As an artist, you want a song to be your own and have your fans connect with your creations."
 In March 2019, the duo released its first original single, "Starry Eyes" which reached No. 20 on the Canada Top 40 Chart.
 It was also the first recording they released after signing to Astralwerks.
 Young Bombs released a second song, "Don't Let Them", in May 2019.
-They released the single "Better Day" featuring Aloe Blacc in October of 2019 which reached No. 16 on the Canada Top 40 chart, becoming their highest charting single yet.
+They released the single "Better Day" featuring Aloe Blacc in October 2019 which reached No. 16 on the Canada Top 40 chart, becoming their highest-charting single yet.
 Young Bombs shared that Aloe was their first choice to feature on the song, which they say has a "universal message" that listeners everywhere can connect with.

 That year, the duo also played the main stage at the Ultra Music Festival in Miami.
 As of April 2019, Young Bombs have released around 85 remixes.

 In October 2020, Young Bombs released their debut EP "The Young Bombs Show" featuring new single, "Wrong Side of Love" with Darius Rucker.

 In 2021, they received a Juno Award nomination at the Juno Awards of 2021, for Breakthrough Group of the Year.

+In 2023, Young Bombs released the single "Let You Down" (featuring Deza).

+In 2026, they released the single "Kuya" with Swedish DJ ERIICE.